bver30/Sample-Logic-Gates-HDL/Readme.md

   <img width="396" height="340" alt="Screenshot 2026-07-07 135812" src="https://github.com/user-attachments/assets/0cd6480b-864d-40ee-832c-643b88b8bd55" />
 </p>

-7.
+7. If you have existing top module and testbench file you may add it already by clicking `Add All`

   <p align="center"> <img width="397" height="341" alt="Screenshot 2026-07-08 140155" src="https://github.com/user-attachments/assets/267c225a-c669-47f3-88df-531b46dfa62a" /> </p>

-6. In this part determine the FPGA device model you will be using.
+8. In this part determine the FPGA device model you will be using.
 This is important specially when it will be implemented using FPGA board.
 After that click `Next`
 <p align="center">
  <img width="605" height="456" alt="Screenshot 2026-07-07 140357" src="https://github.com/user-attachments/assets/57a924b0-3005-4a20-b217-279fccb91b0d" />
 </p>

-7. For `Simulation` change its Tool Name to `ModelSim-Altera` and its format to `Verilog HDL`, then click `Next`
+9.For `Simulation` change its Tool Name to `ModelSim-Altera` and its format to `Verilog HDL`, then click `Next`

 <p align="center">
  <img width="601" height="455" alt="Screenshot 2026-07-07 140455" src="https://github.com/user-attachments/assets/43806e4b-2d41-4b32-80c2-5c62884a1c5f" />
 </p>

+10.